terrydemco/homebridge-hdfury-integral2/README.md

 * Home (only the Power switch is available in the Home app, all other services are `Not supported`.)
 * Elgato Eve

-## Some asks for friendly gestures

-If you use this and like it - please leave a note by staring this package here or on GitHub.

-If you use it and have a problem, file an issue at [GitHub](https://github.com/grover/homebridge-epson-projector/issues) - I'll try to help.

-If you tried this, but don't like it: tell me about it in an issue too.
-I'll try my best to address these in my spare time.

-If you fork this, go ahead - I'll accept pull requests for enhancements.

 ## Contributing